-If you’re a regular flier between London and Sydney, chances are you've made – or are preparing to to make – a stopover in Singapore.
+If you’re a regular long-haul flyer, chances are you've made – or are preparing to to make – a stopover in Singapore.
 The tiny island city-state is safe, clean and modern but there are dos and don’ts to remember to make an extended Singapore sojourn a success.

 Don’t head to a Michelin-starred hawker stall at lunchtime.
 If the sun is high in the sky and your breakfast kopi and kaya toast seems like it was years ago, today is not the day to sample Hong Kong Soya Sauce Chicken Rice and Noodle’s Michelin-starred Hainanese chicken rice for yourself.
 Singaporeans and food-tourists will patiently wait in the queue that snakes around the second-floor hawker market in the Chinatown Complex until long after lunchtime.

 Instead, plan your trip to the market.
 Get up early, have a light breakfast and join the queue for world-class Hainanese chicken rice early.
-You’ll be enjoying chef Chan Hon Meng’s handiwork after a much shorter wait – we recommend an icy-cold Tsingtao to accompany lunch.
+You’ll be enjoying lunch after a much shorter wait – we recommend an icy-cold Tsingtao to accompany lunch.

 Don’t plan to be exploring the streets in the middle of the day.
 The humidity is oppressive and while the locals may wander around in jeans without breaking a sweat, we guarantee you you’ll melt into the pavement and no one will ever hear from you again.